cloud104/etcd-operator/README.md

 # etcd operator

-### Project status: archived
+### Project status: Working on new Kubernetes Clusters

-This project is no longer actively developed or maintained.
-The project exists here for historical reference.
-If you are interested in the future of the project and taking over stewardship, please contact etcd-dev@googlegroups.com.
+The TKS Team make a small upgrade to keep this version working with new clusters.

+We will be very reactive to fix things / implement new functionalities.

+If you want help us to keep this software up and running, send your PR!

 ### Overview